sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=8LcW6V9ppDg&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+### Sections:

+1. **Themes**:
+   - Trading indicators
+   - Market trends
+   - Volatility measurement
+   - Potential breakouts

+2. **Trading Products**:
+   - Ballinger Bands (Bollinger Bands)

+3. **Indicators**:
+   - Bollinger Bands: A popular trading indicator used to identify trends, measure volatility, and locate potential breakouts.

+4. **Strategy Details**:
+   - Entry signal: When the share price closes two standard deviations below the 10-day average.
+   - Exit signal: When the price crosses above the 10-day average.

+5. **Backtest Performance**:
+   - Equity curve: The strategy's performance resulted in a non-inspiring equity curve with sharp drops in value, making it unprofitable or difficult to trade according to the strategy.

+6. **Conclusions**:
+   - The strategy described using Bollinger Bands is deemed untradeable due to its poor backtest performance and significant drawdowns.

+---

+### Summary:

-The trading strategy discussed uses Bollinger Bands to identify trends, measure volatility, and detect potential breakouts.
-Specifically, traders enter long positions when the share price closes two standard deviations below the 10-day average and exit when it crosses above this average.
-However, the video notes that the resulting equity curve is underwhelming due to sharp value drops, making the strategy impractical in their view.
+The article discusses the use of Bollinger Bands as a trading indicator, focusing on identifying trends, measuring volatility, and detecting potential breakouts.
+It outlines a specific trading strategy where the entry signal occurs when the share price closes two standard deviations below the 10-day average and exits when the price crosses back above this average.
+However, the article concludes that this strategy is untradeable due to its poor performance, as evidenced by sharp drops in equity value during backtesting.
 </details>

 <details>